rust-lang/leadership-council/guides/representative-selection.md

 3. Week 3: Collect any objections to the nominee, and attempt to resolve them.
 4. Week 4: Report your final choice to the Council.
     - This may require collaboration to resolve any affiliation limits.

+[^subteam]: Throughout this document, “teams” includes subteams, working groups, project groups, initiatives, and all other forms of official collaboration structures within the Project.
+“Subteams” includes all forms of collaboration structures that report up through a team.